Marketingblatt - Marketing Blog

 The brand identity allows more flexibility

-Given the number of online platforms and channels such as Instagram and Facebook, can there still be a one-hundred-percent uniform brand identity?
+Given the number of online platforms and social media channels such as Instagram and Facebook, can there still be a one-hundred-percent uniform brand identity?
 Certainly not.
 As with messages, it is also worth adapting the visual appearance flexibly to the typical patterns of digital channels.
 The time of great symbolism is over.
 Campaigns for brand awareness are shorter and convey flexible messages that are more oriented to trends, consumer preferences and correspond to the look and feel of the respective target media.
 The image of a brand becomes a projection screen for everyone's self-portrayal.
 This applies to the way in which content is prepared as text, image and video as well as to the design.
 What remains of a brand's recognition value?
 The question as to how far one can distance oneself from one's corporate design in order to preserve one's identity must be answered on a highly individual level.

 In the W4 white paper "Brand communication in the digital transformation" you can read in detail how companies secure clicks from search queries and gain loyalty through targeted, multidimensional brand messages and storytelling on their own platforms.